 In rare occasions, the shares distributed by the company are existing treasury shares.
 In such cases, the number of shares generally remains unchanged.
-However, depending on the size of the distribution, the free float of the company may be reviewed and the FIF may be changed following the event.
+However, depending on the size of the distribution, the free float of the company is reviewed and the FIF may be changed following the event.
+Pending NOS and/or float changes, if any, are not implemented simultaneously with the event.

 In Taiwan, stock dividends can be distributed from capital surplus or retained earnings.
 The portion of stock dividends distributed from retained earnings is subject to the default withholding tax rate against the par value of each new share.
-The portion of stock dividends paid out from capital surplus is not subject to a withholding tax.
+The portion of stock dividends paid out of capital surplus is not subject to a withholding tax.
 In the event that stock dividends are distributed from retained earnings, to take into account this withholding tax in the MSCI Indexes, MSCI reinvests a negative amount corresponding to the withholding tax in the MSCI Net Daily Total Return (DTR) Indexes only.
-This negative reinvestment will be reflected simultaneously with the PAF on the ex-date of the stock dividend.
+This negative reinvestment is reflected simultaneously with the PAF on the ex-date of the stock dividend.
 For more information about the treatment of withholding tax on Taiwanese stock dividends, please refer to the MSCI Index Calculation Methodology, Section 2: MSCI Daily Total Return (DTR) Index Methodology.